Angevon-1/manual_baldursgate2_angevon/docs/BG2_readme.md

 Alternatively, a save editor like <a href="https://sorcerers.net/Games/BG2/index_editors.php">Shadowkeeper</a> (classic) or <a href="https://sourceforge.net/projects/eekeeper/">EEKeeper</a> (enhanced) can be used to edit received items directly into your inventory.

 Items include:
-Characters (e.g. Minsc)
+Magical Equipment (e.g. Dagger +1, Helm of Balduran, Mail of the Dead +2) Key items (e.g. keys, letters, the dryads’ acorns) Forgeable equipment pieces
-Equipment (e.g. Helm of Balduran, Mail of the Dead +2) Key items (e.g. keys, activation stones, the dryads’ acorns) Location unlocks (e.g. Bridge District, Windspear Hills) Gold (filler item)
+Location unlocks (e.g. Bridge District, Windspear Hills) Gold (filler item)

 Location checks are:
-Defeating quest and location-specific enemies (e.g. defeating the Otyugh in Irenicus’s Dungeon) Completing quest objectives
+Defeating quest and location-specific enemies (e.g. defeating the Otyugh in Irenicus’s Dungeon) Completing objectives
-Meeting NPCs (e.g. meeting Anomen in the Copper Coronet, regardless of whether or not you recruit him) Looting specific crates/tables that would normally have an important item in vanilla (e.g. the chest with the Metaspell Influence amulet in the mistress’s room in Irenicus’s Dungeon)
+Meeting NPCs (e.g. meeting Yoshimo on floor 2 of Irenicus's Dungeon.
+Don't have to recruit, just meet) Looting entire rooms, and/or crates/barrels/tables/etc (optional)

 It’s up to you whether to wait until you receive an equipment before you can use it, or just go ahead and pick up everything and use it regardless.
 Key items should definitely be locked until you receive them, however, since that’s how the logic is intended to work.